Casey Key, Sarasota FL -- At a Glance

 - Moderate Gulf Coast climate year-round

 The residential character spans historic waterfront mansions with significant architectural history, well-styled modern luxury homes on Gulf-front parcels, and a small number of condominiums.
-Author Stephen King has been a notable longtime resident — a fact that reflects the island's appeal to buyers who value anonymity, natural beauty, and complete removal from tourist activity.
-North Jetty Park is the primary outdoor anchor, popular for fishing, wildlife watching, and picnicking in a setting that retains its natural character.
+Author Stephen King has been a notable longtime resident -- a fact that reflects the island's appeal to buyers who value anonymity, natural beauty, and complete removal from tourist activity.

 For broader dining variety, most Casey Key residents make the 20-minute drive to Sarasota's restaurant districts or Venice's downtown corridor.